51seven/shifting.js/README.md

 >
 > – _[Goorgen](https://www.youtube.com/watch?v=1gYE5TyijxE)_

-shifting.js is a jQuery Plugin which makes it ease to animate elements based on your scroll position.
+shifting.js is a jQuery Plugin which makes it easy to animate elements based on your scroll position.
 It uses the performant CSS3 `transform` Property to guarantee a stable and high FPS even on Retina-Screens.
-With a simple JSON Object you can define all your animations without spamming data-attribute all over your HTML.
+With a simple JSON Object you can define all your animations without spamming data-attributes all over your HTML.

 ## Background Knowledge

 The duration and process of an animation is based on the window height and scroll position.
 Every animation starts not until a pixel of the element is visible and the animation will be stopped when it's not visible anymore.
 The window height is equal to a duration of 100% (of course you can change the duration).
-Read more to know how.
+Read more to find out how.

 ## First Steps